Prof. Gary Egan

 Prof Egan undertook his PhD in experimental particle physics and worked as a post-doctoral research fellow at the European Centre for Particle Physics (CERN) in Geneva, Switzerland.
 He was a Senior and Principal Research Fellow at the Howard Florey Institute, University of Melbourne and Associate Director and Professor in the Centre for Neuroscience, University of Melbourne from 2000 until 2010.

-Prof Egan is currently the Director of the Australian Research Council Centre of Excellence for Integrative Brain Function.
+Prof Egan is the Director of the Australian Research Council Centre of Excellence for Integrative Brain Function.
 The Centre's research focuses on the greatest scientific challenge of the 21st Century: to understand the link between brain activity and human behaviour.
 To achieve this goal the Centre's research program integrates the work of many of Australia's leading brain researchers in the fields of anatomy, physiology, neuroimaging, informatics, neural modelling and neuroengineering.
-The Centre has been funded by a $20 million grant from the Australian Research Council over a seven year period (2014-20).
+The Centre has been funded by a $20 million grant from the Australian Research Council (2014-21).

 He is also lead investigator of the Victorian Biomedical Imaging Capability (Victorian Science Agenda grant, 2010-15) that funded the MRI, PET-CT and animal imaging facilities at Victorian research organisations, led by Monash University.
 He is the Deputy Director of the Australian National Imaging Facility (National Collaborative Research Infrastructure Scheme, Education Investment Fund and Collaborative Research Infrastructure grants, 2007-16) and node director of the Monash University node of the National Imaging Facility.